joeyshi12/cursed-website/README.md

 # personal-website
-A website for displaying some of my projects.
+A website for displaying some of my work.
 <a href="https://joeyshi.tech/">link here </a>